In this section we will be posting material relating to country responses to the pandemic as it becomes available.

 Pakistan – This report sets out the framework for the immediate socio-economic response to COVID-19 in Pakistan including the use of a COVID-19 Multidimensional Vulnerability Index (CRMVI) https://www.pk.undp.org/content/pakistan/en/home/library/development_policy/covid-19-pakistan–socio-economic-framework.html.

 Bhutan – This rapid study makes use of a Multidimensional Vulnerability Index for Tourism (MVI-T) to analyse the impact of COVID-19 on the tourism sector.
 It was developed by OPHI and conducted by the National Statistics Bureau (NSB) in collaboration with the Gross National Happiness Commission, Ministry of Labour and Human Resources, and Tourism Council of Bhutan, with support from UNDP Bhutan.

 Download the study here: http://www.nsb.gov.bt/publication/files/pub1ip5024jn.pdf.

-South Africa – Statistics South Africa (Stats SA) is appealing to the public to participate in an online survey it launched recently to gauge the impact of the COVID-19 pandemic.
-Link.
+South Africa – Statistics South Africa (Stats SA) has been inviting the public to participate in an online survey to gauge the impact of the COVID-19 pandemic.